alexdmiller/shape-mapper/docs/how-to-multiple-projectors.md

-# How-to: Use multiple projectors
+# Using multiple projectors

-If you want to projection map a physical object from more than one angle, you'll need to use two or more projectors.
-Shape Mapper supports calibrating more than one projector.
+If you want to projection map a physical object from more than one angle, you'll need to use more than one projector.
+Shape Mapper supports calibrating mappings of a single shape across multiple projectors.

 ## Hardware considerations